 High quality audio

-Sound quality in a call impacts productivity and can lead to wasted time and frustrated end customers.
+Sound quality in a call impacts productivity.
+When your customers can’t hear you clearly, it can lead to wasted time and frustration.
 With Amazon Connect, calls are made over the Internet from a computing device like a PC, using the Amazon Connect softphone.
-The Amazon Connect softphone delivers high-quality sound, is resistant to packet loss, and provides 16kHz audio to ensure a high quality call experience.
+The Amazon Connect softphone delivers high-quality 16kHz audio and, is resistant to packet loss to ensure a high quality call experience.

 Amazon Connect also comes with integrated call recording for agent performance assessment to help monitor and improve customer experiences.